Best LED Grow Lights Reviews (2019): Our Top Picks for Every Budget

 What Are the Benefits of Using LED Grow Lights?

-According to my knowledge, before the rise of these LED grow lights, there were other similar methods in use.
-These include HPS methods and fluorescent bulbs.
-These methods were not at all favorable for small grow room owners who need to have a small, compact structure to assist them in their indoor plantation venture.
-This is because these previous methods needed a lot of space to set up the whole equipment, due to the huge amount of heat being produced and the need to have a proper ventilation system to avoid heat build-up.
+Before the rise of LED grow lights, there were other similar methods in use.
+These include high-pressure sodium lamps and fluorescent bulbs.
+These methods were not at all favorable for small grow room owners who need to have a small, compact structure.
+These lights needed a lot of space to set all the equipment, due to the huge amount of heat being produced and the need to have a proper ventilation system to avoid heat build-up.
 This mess made that process out of reach for the small grow room owners.

 How Many Watts Do You Need?